 Below, a worker uses a sledge hammer to remove a nut from a through-bolt on the high pressure turbine shell.

 Below: The top of the High Pressure turbine shell.
 The far end (burnt off paint) is the high pressure steam inlet.

 Below, two workers removing the high pressure inlet steam seals.

 Below: Another image of the high pressure turbine.
-At the far left on the rotor are holes for balance weights, followed by the steam sealing section, then a series of discs with tiny blades at the end.
+At the bottom left corner on the rotor, are holes for balance weights.
+Next is the steam sealing section, then a series of discs with tiny blades at the end.
 These discs are the 10 stages of the high pressure steam turbine.
 The generator is the big thing to the right.
 Notice how thick the steam turbine shell is - This is why it takes three days to cool the steam turbine down from 1050 degrees F.